The difference between 'Sharpening the Saw' and dulling the brain.

 Enjoy the free summer music and events in Victoria, head over to Beacon Hill Water Park or free movie in the park.
 Enjoy a family bike ride on the Galloping Goose or the Lochside trail.
 With the evenings staying light so late, go for a family walk around your community.
 Go for a hike and then stop at you local dollar store to pick up some canvases.
 Have your child paint their favourite part of the hike.
 Share some of your favourite childhood games, like "kick the can," to pass along the tradition.
 Play tag--- you're it!

 It's just so important; we had to give you some ideas on how to keep the kids reading all August.
 Take a sun break and spend some quite time inside enjoying a good book.
 Play a board game and get your child to read their own cards.
 Keep bedtime stories constant, even if bed times vary.
 Most of the reading that I do is not with a paper book, and that is ok too!
 Meet your child where they are at.
 Find a fun online program that has some reading in it.
-Here is an article with some other ideas on how to encourage your child to read.

 Proud Associates of: